Alfresco/alfresco-js-api/src/api-new/gs-core-rest-api/docs/GssitesApi.md

 let gssitesApi = new GssitesApi(this.alfrescoApi);

 let opts = {
-  'skipAddToFavorites': true // boolean | Flag to indicate whether the RM site should not be added to the user's site favorites.
+  'skipAddToFavorites': true //  | Flag to indicate whether the RM site should not be added to the user's site favorites.
 };

-gssitesApi.createRMSite(siteBodyCreateopts).then(function(data) {
+gssitesApi.createRMSite(siteBodyCreateopts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);
 }, function(error) {
   console.error(error);